Flooristics, LLC

 What Happens When Installers Find a Piece of Defective Wood Flooring?

-February 4, 2017 by Flooristics staff Leave a Comment
+February 4, 2017 by Flooristics staff 3 Comments

 Share Button

-Many business owners and residents are choosing wood flooring because of the beauty, durability and range of options.
+Many business owners and residents are choosing wood flooring because of its beauty, durability, and range of options.
 For those who are flooring installation experts, there’s a lot more to creating a lovely floor than just pushing wood planks together.
-Among other things, the installer has to be on the lookout for defective wood planks that might ruin the material’s look and performance.
-There’s definitely a strict and structured process to go through when installing a wood floor to make it long-lasting and look right.
+The installer must watch for defective wood planks.
+These planks can ruin the floor’s appearance and performance.
+Installing a wood floor requires a strict and structured process.
+Each step matters.
+This process helps the floor last longer.
+It also ensures the finished floor looks right.

-After all the pieces have been sorted into usable planks and defective wood, the installer should remove the unwanted pieces so there is no mistake in accidentally installing them.
+After the installer sorts the pieces into usable planks and defective wood, they should remove the unwanted pieces to avoid accidentally installing them.
 When customers get the wonderful wood floor they’ve always wanted, it means they are going to enjoy having a flooring surface that will stand up to use and still look good.
 Defective wood flooring has no place in a home or business.

 Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate Tagged With: flooring defects, hardwood floor, hardwood flooring, installing wood floor, manufacturing defects, wood floor problems